lingtalfi/AssetLoader/README.md

 - simple and lightweight (less than 150 lines of code)
 - no dependencies
-- handle css and js files
+- handling of css and js files
+- handling dynamic and static calls
+- easy to extend for a cache system